Why you need an Estate Plan.

 Keep in mind that longevity alters the playing field in all situations.
 Estate Planning is more than who gets what when; it is the only way you can live out your final years in peace and relative comfort and protect your family after you are gone.
 You must plan for the worst and not simply hope for the best.
-Indeed, to have no plan is a recipe for economic chaos and an emotional nightmare.
+Indeed, having no plan is a recipe for economic chaos and an emotional nightmare.

-Life brings major changes, including birth, death, marriage, divorce, accidents, illness, disability, financial upheaval, business succession, and it is only prudent to review the status of whatever Plan you have in place every few years every few years to be sure your Plan is covering all the new possible contingencies and conforms to any changes in the law.
+Life brings major changes, including birth, death, marriage, divorce, accidents, illness, disability, financial upheaval, business succession, and it is only prudent to review the status of whatever Plan you have in place every few years to be sure your Plan is covering all the new possible contingencies and conforms to any changes in the law.

 Working with an Estate Attorney

 Every person and every family has unique personal, financial, and business situations.
 Choosing an Estate Planning Attorney and Advisor is a very important decision.
 That person should be an experienced attorney with knowledge of the law, as well as, business and financial matters.
-Just as importantly, he or she needs be sympathetic and empathetic so that you may feel at ease and be comfortable in sharing your most personal details.
+Just as importantly, he or she needs to be sympathetic and empathetic so that you may feel at ease and be comfortable in sharing your most personal details.

 Cost of Estate Planning.